 Diets do not work.
 Fact.
-99% of diets fail and all but everyone puts the weight on within 5 years (I'm using the word 'diet' interchangeably, it could be a lifestyle plan, juice detox or shake plan.
+The majority of diets fail with most dieters putting the weight back on PLUS MORE within the first 5 years (I'm using the word 'diet' interchangeably, it could be a lifestyle plan, juice detox or shake plan.
 If the end goal is weight loss - it's a diet babe!)

 Every day there’s a new quick fix out there.
 Are we meant to be eating fat?
 Carbs are evil?
 Do calories count anymore?!
 Fruit is full of sugar, right?!
 No wonder we’ve all lost our confidence around food But do you ever actually listen to your body?
 I definitely never did.
 We've given all the power to external forces who tell us we're not good enough (including that voice in our heads!)

 Even when we think we have a balanced view of food I’ve found clients are often labelling foods as ‘good’ or ‘bad’.
 How many times have you used the words 'naughty' in relation to something you've eaten and then berated yourself after you've eaten it?

 Diets rely on willpower and this by its very nature is limited.
 When you slip up it's easy to fall into 'f*ck it window' where you give yourself permission to binge on all 'forbidden' foods until you're 'back on track' again, sound familiar?